JohanLi/sfcc/README.md

 # sfcc (Salesforce Commerce Cloud)

+**This tool has not been maintained since 2017, as I no longer work for an employer that uses Salesforce Commerce Cloud.**

+**Thank you to those who have been using it!**

 This is a command line tool to ease development on Salesforce Commerce Cloud (Demandware before its acquisition), an e-commerce framework.
 It's a work-in-progress, and currently supports: